bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

 .. math::
     \frac{ \max_{i} T^{u}_{i} }{ \max_{i} T^{e}_{i} }

+A low Communication Efficiency is mainly explained by larger amounts of time beeing spent in communication rather than "useful" computations.
+This is either indicative of a suboptimal parallelisation/communication strategy or the problem size beeing to small, so communication creates a larger overhead compared to computations.

 ----------
  Load Balance
 ----------
 .. math::
     \frac{ \sum_{i}^{N_{p}} T^{u}_{i} }{ \max_{i} T^{u}_{i} \times N_{p}}

+The Load balance metric identifies how much efficiency is lost due to uneven computation time distribution.
+We furthermore divide this into two submetrics:
+  * Intra-node Load Balance
+  * Inter-node Load Balance

 ----------
  Intra-node Load Balance (LB_in)